Google Analytics 4 Integration

 Events Sent to Google Analytics 4

-The TicketingHub widget sends the following GA4 events:
+The TicketingHub widget sends the following GA4 events via gtag("event", name, params).

 1. Page View Events (page_view)

-Tracked whenever a customer navigates to different steps in the checkout flow.
+Tracked whenever a customer navigates to a different step in the checkout flow.

 Event Parameters: